earthlab/dockerfiles/python-ml-series/README.md

 # spatial-python

-Docker container with basic data science packages and tensorflow(-hub).
+Docker container with basic data science and NLP packages for python (3.6+).

 ## How to use